 Transfer the batter into a greased brownie pan (9-inch) and spread it out evenly with a spatula.
 Place the pan in the oven and bake for 30-35 minutes.
 You can also bake in individual muffin molds for 15 minutes.
 Test for doneness by inserting a toothpick into the brownies; it should come out clean.

 Remove pan from oven and allow to cool to room temperature, then place in the refrigerator for a few hours or in the freezer for 1 hour before slicing.
 This helps to get nice clean edges.
 Best served warm with a scoop of your favourite ice cream.

 Store brownies in an airtight container in the refrigerator for up to 7 days.

-Different root vegetables: I have made this with beetroot instead of sweet potato (equal weight) and it came out actually better, more bounce and less like a slab of chocolate.
+Different root vegetables: I have made this with beetroot and pumpkin puree instead of sweet potato (equal weight) and it came out actually better, more bounce and less like a slab of chocolate.

 Lighter cake brownies: omit dark chocolate, increase maple syrup to 48 g (3 tbsp) and coconut oil to 20 g (2 tbsp).